heistp/antler/README.md

 - improve semantics for System.Stdout and Stderr
 - add ability to save System Stdout directly to local file
 - add ability to buffer System Stdout to a tmp file before sending as FileData
+- add log command to emit LogEntry's to stdout
 - enhance stream server protocol to ensure streams have completed
 - implement flagForward optimization, and maybe invert it to flagProcess
 - add support for simulating conversational stream protocols